2022 Wellington protest: Legacy

 On 15 August 2022, Stuff released a documentary on the Wellington protest as part of its Circuit documentary series entitled Fire and Fury.
 The documentary looked at several key figures and groups involved in the protest including Counterspin Media hosts Kelvyn Alp and Hannah Spierer, Voices for Freedom leaders Claire Deeks, Alia Bland, and Libby Jonson, social media influencer Chantelle Baker, "Sovereign Hīkoi of Truth" leader Carlene Hereora, QAnon conspiracy theorist Damien de Ment and controversial former Auckland University of Technology (AUT) law professor Amy Benjamin.
 Fire and Fury focused on how these figures and groups used social media and the Internet to organise the protests and spread disinformation about COVID-19 and against the media and New Zealand Government.
 While Fire and Fury utilised these figures and groups' videos, social media posts, and media coverage, the documentary did not interview any of them to avoid giving them a platform.

 According to the documentary's producer and journalist Paula Penfold, the production team had originally called the documentary The Inciters but had settled on Fire and Fury since the film looked at "those pulling the strings, rather than the freedom movement as a whole."
 In response, several of the aforementioned groups and individuals including deMent, Counterspin Media and Voices for Freedom claimed that Fire and Fury promoted deception but bolstered their support and causes.
 Broadcaster Sean Plunket's online radio station The Platform also hosted Baker, Alp and Voices for Freedom to "share their side of the story" in response to the documentary.

 On 1 November, public broadcaster TVNZ released a documentary called Web of Chaos which looked at the Wellington Parliament protest within the framework of disinformation, conspiracy theories, and far right activism in New Zealand.
-The documentary featured investigative journalist David Farrier and academics Sanjana Hattotuwa and Kate Hannah of The Disinformation Project.
+The documentary was directed by Justin Pemberton and featured investigative journalist David Farrier and academics Sanjana Hattotuwa and Kate Hannah of The Disinformation Project.

 In early December 2022, the film studio Heanna Gajin and protest leader Chantelle Baker's Operation People media outfit released a documentary called We Came Here For Freedom Part I focusing on the events of the Wellington Parliament protest from the perspective of the protesters.
 The documentary was written and directed by Alistair Harding.
+The second part was released on 1 July 2023.

 On 2 March 2023, public broadcaster Radio New Zealand released a documentary called Boiling Point to mark the first anniversary of the eviction of the Parliament protest.
 The documentary was produced by RNZ Morning Report host Corin Dann and featured previously unreleased footage of the final day of the protest.